typestruck/merochat/CONTRIBUTING.md

 MelanChat is written in PureScript, both server-side and client-side.
 It uses [purescript-flame](https://github.com/easafe/purescript-flame), [httpure](https://github.com/cprussin/purescript-httpure), [purescript-run](https://github.com/natefaubion/purescript-run) and PostgreSQL.
 To get it running locally:

 * Run `npm install && bower install`

 * Configure PostgreSQL and run [index.sql](src/Server/sql/index.sql) (the user "melanchat" and databases "melanchat" and "melanchatTest" are expected)

 * Set configuration.json (see the [example configuration](configuration-example.json))

-* Get [bender](https://github.com/easafe/bender) running locally or disable it via `useBender` in configuration.json

 * Run `npm run watch` for a hot reloading server at http://localhost:8000